HVML/PurC/README.md

 ## Introduction

+`HVML` is a new-style, general-purpose programming language proposed by [Vincent Wei], who is the author of the earliest open source software in China - [MiniGUI].

 `PurC` is the acronym of `the Prime HVML inteRpreter for C language`.
-It is also the abbreviation of `Purring Cat`, while `Purring Cat` is the nickname and the mascot of HVML. `HVML` is a new-style, general-purpose programming language proposed by [Vincent Wei], who is the author of the China-first open source project [MiniGUI].
+It is also the abbreviation of `Purring Cat`, while `Purring Cat` is the nickname and the mascot of HVML.

 The goal of PurC is to implement all features defined by [HVML Specifiction V1.0] and all predefined dynamic variables defined by [HVML Predefined Variables V1.0]